 About weed control grants

-Weed control grants are available to help landowners and community groups control noxious and environmental weeds on private property, both in agricultural areas and areas of high environmental value.
+Weed control grants are available to help landowners and community groups control noxious and environmental* weeds on private property, both in areas of high environmental and agricultural value.

-Receipts that are submitted for reimbursement must be dated in this current financial year.
-If your receipts do not meet the criteria no refund will be given.
+Weed control needs to take place in this financial year.
+Receipts that are submitted for reimbursement must be dated in the current financial year.
+If your receipts do not meet the criteria. funding will not be provided.

-We will do a random audit of properties to ensure compliance with the requirements of the grant program.
+Council may choose to audit grant applications to ensure compliance with the requirements of each individual grant program.

 Use of chemicals

-- Always consider natural or chemical-free options first, for example - grazing animals.
+- Always consider natural or chemical-free options first, for example – hand or mechanical removal

-- Always refer to the Material Safety Data Sheet prior to using chemicals.
+- Always refer to the Safety Data Sheet prior to using chemicals.

-- Choose the chemical that will do the job, be the least toxic to the operator, and most beneficial to insects, including bees, and the environment.
+- Choose the chemical that will do the job and be the least toxic to the operator and the environment

-Applications for the 2021–2 grants program open are now open.
+Applications for the 2022-23 weed grant progam are now open.